Customer Lifetime Value

 Whether it is a bad day or just a misfit between your offering and the customer, a single experience can drastically reduce the likelihood of repeat business.

-By analyzing the economics of each customer experience it is possible to understand the Customer Lifetime Value and make rationale investments to change the experience and drive profitable outcomes.
+By analyzing the economics of each customer experience it is possible to estimate Customer Lifetime Value and make informed investments to change the experience to drive profitable outcomes.